AntoineMoutou/ShiFuMini/CI_Report.md

   ![](figures/pipeline.png)

   First Travis install the library using git ("git clone") and its dependencies using npm ("npm install" with the package.json file).
 Then, it tests the library using mocha ("npm test").
-Finally it deploys our library on npm ("npm publish") with a new patch ("npm version patch") only if we are on the master branch.
+Finally it deploys our library on npm ("npm publish") only if we are on the master branch.